InstituteforDiseaseModeling/covid-mobility-and-behavior/README.md

 One county was selected to be based on each of the 4 basis functions.
 Time series are generated for each CBG within these counties by multiplying the appropriate basis function by a random number.
 Thus, all CBGs within a single county are the same function multiplied by a scalar.
 Noise is added to the synthetic time series.

 Synthetic time series are generated for the remaining CBGs using a combination of two of the basis functions.
 Each county is assigned a pair of basis functions, and the time series for each CBG is the product of one basis function + a random weight and the other function + another random weight.
 These time series are essentially products of two basis functions.
+The basis functions by county are shown below.

 <img src="https://github.com/InstituteforDiseaseModeling/covid-mobility-and-behavior/blob/master/assets/synthmap-counties.png" width="600" height="400">

+####Running the demo

 Project Organization